 A. Purpose.
 The purpose of this Sec.
-6.10.3 is to provide for the limited establishment of Registered Marijuana Dispensaries ("RMDs") and adult use Marijuana Establishments within the City as they are authorized pursuant to state regulations set forth in 105 CMR 725.000 and 935 CMR 500.000.
-Since RMDs and Marijuana Establishments are strictly regulated by the Massachusetts Department of Public Health and the Cannabis Control Commission. the intent of this Sec.
-6.10.3 is to permit RMDs and Marijuana Establishments where there is access to regional roadways and public transportation, where they may be readily monitored by law enforcement for health and public safety purposes, and where they will not adversely impact the character of residential neighborhoods and business districts.
+6.10.3 is to provide for the limited establishment of Medical Marijuana Treatment Centers ("MTCs") and adult use Marijuana Establishments ("MEs") within the City as they are authorized pursuant to state regulations set forth in and 935 CMR 500.000 and 935 CMR 501.000.
+Since MTCs and Marijuana Establishments are strictly regulated by the Massachusetts Cannabis Control Commission, the intent of this Sec.
+6.10.3 is to permit MTCs and Marijuana Establishments where there is access to regional roadways and public transportation, where they may be readily monitored by law enforcement for health and public safety purposes, and where they will not adversely impact the character of residential neighborhoods and business districts.